Vinayak-ag03/EI2024-25Coding-exercises/README.md

-Documented text file of EI2024-25 solutions in the desired format.
+Documented text file of EI2024-25 Exercises solutions in the desired format.